Mair-E/Milestone-Project-1/README.md

 Using a Bootstrap and Font Awesome framwork.

 ## Future features
-A user to be able to create a profile ro return to that rememers their details and previous bookings.
+A user to be able to create a profile to return to that rememers their details and previous bookings.